szymonhalicki/Int4DjangoAssignment/README.md

 #### API will be available at http://localhost:8000/api/v1/
 #### OpenAPI documentation at http://localhost:8000/api/v1/docs

+### First login with 'api/v1/auth/login using one of the usernames and universal password: 'password123'

 #### Users (usernames) in seeded DB
 - janusz